FreeRotate/PiWatcher/README.md

-# PiNest Watcher
+# Pi Watcher

-Pi Watcher is a bird nest monitoring system based on Raspberry Pi and a camera.
-It allows you to observe and capture images from a bird nest using a Raspberry Pi and a connected camera.
+Pi Watcher is a monitoring system based on Pi and a camera.
+It enables you to observe and capture images using a Pi and a connected camera.

 You can install these dependencies using the following command: